golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/switching-to-mainnet.md

 ```bash
 yagna payment fund
 ```

 ### On paid network

 {% alert level="info" %}

-To facilitate operation on blockchains it is useful to export your Golem wallet address to an external application that enables transactions on the internet.
-You can find instructions on how to backup and restore your wallet and export wallet address [here](/docs/creators/javascript/examples/tools/golem-wallet-backup).
+It may be useful to export your Golem wallet address to an external application that enables transactions on the internet.
+You can find instructions on how to back up and restore your wallet and export wallet address [here](/docs/creators/javascript/examples/tools/golem-wallet-backup).

 {% /alert %}

 #### Acquiring MATIC directly on Polygon and converting some of them to GLMs